chalmerj/introcs-lecture-notes/devel/rst/homework-gradecalculation2.rst

-what their average grade was for each category, we will prompt the user for the number of items within each category (e.g. number of exams, number of labs, etc.), have the user enter individual grades, and have the program calculate the average for the categotry.
+what their average grade was for each category, we will prompt the user for the number of items within each category (e.g. number of exams, number of labs, etc.), have the user enter individual grades, and have the program calculate the average for the category.

 As usual, we will begin by specifying *requirements*.
 Whenever required, we will explain how you would approach the solution to the requirement